 The RF 16-28 drops the focal length overlap to gain those other advantages.
 For example, this lens is dramatically smaller and 14 oz (395g) lighter than the Canon RF 15-35mm F2.8 L IS USM Lens, and the $1,050 price difference will catch your attention.
 That amount is nearly sufficient to buy the physically similar and perfectly complementary RF 28-70.

 The RF 16-28mm F2.8 STM is a compact, lightweight lens that is easy to carry, including in a pack, and comfortable to use, including on a gimbal.
-This lens provides a wide f/2.8 aperture, with expected excellent AF performance and step-above image quality throughout a still-solid general purpose focal length range.
+This lens provides a wide f/2.8 aperture combined with excellent AF and IS performance and step-above image quality throughout a still-solid range of ultra-wide-angle focal lengths.
 These features in a lightweight, compact, and affordable package should capture your attention.
-This lens will join many kits.
+This lens will be a valued member of many kits.

-The focal length range (or individual focal length for a prime lens) is a primary consideration for lens selection.
+The focal length range is usually listed in the lens name immediately after the brand and model, reflecting the importance of this aspect for lens selection.
 A specific angle of view is required to get a desired subject framing with the optimal perspective (or from within a working distance limitation).

 When starting a kit, most will first select a general-purpose lens (consider the mentioned Canon RF 28-70mm F2.8 IS STM Lens).
 One of the next most-needed lenses is typically a wide-angle zoom lens.
 This lens's 16-28mm focal length range ideally covers that need.